goldmansachs/gs-collections/README.md

 [![][license img]][license]

 GS Collections is a collections framework for Java.
 It has JDK-compatible List, Set and Map implementations with a rich API and set of utility classes that work with any JDK compatible Collections, Arrays, Maps or Strings.
 The iteration protocol was inspired by the Smalltalk collection framework.
+The library modules in GS Collections are compatible with Java 5 (gs-collections-api, gs-collections, and gs-collections-testutils).

 ## Quick Example
 GS Collections puts iteration methods on the container types.
 Lambdas are simulated using anonymous inner classes.
 Here's a code example that demonstrates the usual style of programming with GS Collections.